nyusuf01/edgar-degas/README.md

 ## Project Description

-Creating a virtual gallery that highlights the vast collection of artworks by Edgar Degas presented at the MET.
+Creating a virtual gallery that highlights a number of artworks by Edgar Degas from the vast collection presented at the MET.

 ## API and Data Sample
 Artwork title : "Edouard Manet, seated, Holding his hat"